An Overview of Nausea and Vomiting in Adults

 If a client has had a fall or injury to the head, escalate care and call an ambulance.

-• Vomiting that has persisted for longer than two days
+• Vomiting that persists for more than 48 hours

 • Green vomit (indicating the presence of bile)